What Is the Best Rasberry SD Card Format [Detailed Guide]

 Use the instructions below to use this approach to change your SD Card to FAT32.

 Step 1.
-From the Start menu, select Run, and then type "diskmgmt.msc" into the command box.
+To access the Disk Management tool, open the Start menu and select Run.
+Then, type "diskmgmt.msc" into the command box.

 Step 2.
-To format an SD card, simply right-click on it and select "format."
+To format an SD card, right-click on it and select "format."

 choose format

-The Raspberry Pi can now be used with your FAT32 SD Card.
-Keep reading the next section to see how we can do the same on Mac.
+The Raspberry Pi can now be used with your FAT32 SD Card, and further instructions on how to do the same on a Mac are available in the next section.

 Guide on Raspberry Pi SD Card: Format Raspberry Pi SD Card on Mac